top of page

 Warnings

-Vitamin E has interactions with anticoagulants, antidepressants, beta-blockers, and cholesterol medications.
-High doses of vitamin E can increase the risk of bleeding, particularly in individuals on blood-thinning medications.
+Vitamin E interacts with anticoagulants, antidepressants, beta-blockers, and cholesterol medications.
+High doses can increase the risk of bleeding, particularly in individuals taking blood-thinning medications.

 Food Sources